Skip to Content

 Choosing The Right Needle and Thread

-1. Thread Types: Pick cotton thread for woven fabrics, polyester for stretchy ones, and all-purpose thread for everyday projects.
+1. Thread Types: Match your thread to your fabric – cotton for woven materials, polyester for stretchy fabrics, and all-purpose for everyday projects.

 Positioning Fabric Correctly for Backstitching